Roman Cyprus: Nea Paphos (New Paphos)

-Nea Paphos was located on the western coast of Cyprus, where modern day Kato Paphos now stands.
+Nea Paphos was located on the western coast of Cyprus.
 It was among the wealthiest, if not the wealthiest city in Roman Cyprus.
-The city had walled with towers disposed at regular intervals, and had a harbor (and although it was not of significant size, it was protected by two breakwaters and is still serviceable today).
+The city had walled with towers disposed at regular intervals and had a harbor (and although it was not of significant size, it was protected by two breakwaters and is still serviceable today).
 There was also an odeon and a theatre, and two large houses have been excavated.
-An agora has been found, but only the foundation exists today and excavations are still ongoing.
+An agora has been found, but only the foundation remains today, and excavations are still ongoing.
 What might have been an acropolis is now covered by a modern-day lighthouse.

 The odeon, although damaged by the hands of quarrymen, has been partially restored.
 It was a semi-circle and consisted of an auditorium and a stage.
-It was built entirely out of stone and faced the agora; it was destroyed under the earthquakes of the fourth century.
+It was built entirely out of stone and faced the agora; it was destroyed by the earthquakes of the fourth century.
 The theatre was built as a result of the urbanization of Paphos.
 It was located on the northeast corner of the town, built against the southern face of a low hill, and positioned so that the audience could look across the town and in the direction of the harbor.
-It held approximately 8000–8500 people and was one of the few times the entire community came together.
+It held 8,000–8,500 people and was one of the few times the entire community came together.
 The orchestra was in the flat area between the curve of the seating and the stage building.
 There is very little left of the stage and the stage building today.
-The use of the theatre ended in the later part of the fourth century, possibly around the earthquake in 365AD.
+The use of the theatre ended in the later part of the fourth century, possibly around the earthquake in 365 AD.
 It was excavated by the University of Sydney in 1995 and a series of exploratory trenches were opened by the University of Trier in 1987.